Dohtar1337/excavator/api/README.md

 # Overview

 There are two ways to use API.
-Details are explained below.
+Details are explained below.1

 1. Using HTTP API